freenandes/topo-da-mente/content/music/julianna-barwick.md

 ## Healing is a Miracle

 Takes me back to The Magic Place with an extra layer of electronics that are very well interwoven.
+And I can never get tired of reverb.

 [Discogs](https://www.discogs.com/master/1769776-Julianna-Barwick-Healing-Is-A-Miracle)